Educators: Middle School Checklist

 ► Teach students and families about the different types of colleges and why college is important.

-● Build a college-going culture and students' college-going identities.
+● Build students' college-going identities.

 ► Plan visits to college campuses.